 If you know your exact audience, you can quickly start with the test.
 But, if you don’t know whom you will be targeting, it will require you to do some research.
 Make a list of characteristics of people who will be the end-users of your product.
 The process is a bit lengthy as it is an important step.
 Hire some professional help if you are getting confused so that they can bring you better results.

 Make It Happen

 You can either call people and get the test performed under your guidance or let it happen remotely.
 When you moderate the whole process with so many participants in a single room, you might not get real-time results.
 Plus, some will arrive late, some will arrive early, and that would create chaos.
-The participants will share a better experience when they are allowed to test from their home.
+The participants will share a better experience when they are allowed to test from their homes.

 Create a spreadsheet of the notes and comments added by the testers.
-Collect all the audio and video recording for better analysis.
+Collect all the audio and video recordings for better analysis.
 Check all the survey forms filled by the participants.
 Create a table of all the entries and calculate the success rate percentage.
 Check everything 2-3 times before proceeding so that results are accurate and reliable.
 Calculate the error rate percentage and markdown significant changes required.

 Kick Away The Issues

 Now, when you have the results, you can easily correct all the hindrances and improve the performance of your product or website.
 Do it, and you are done for this time.

 So, usability testing can be easy if you do it without skipping any of the above-mentioned steps.